Who's Giving HBO's 'The Idol' All of These Five-Star Ratings?

 Editor’s picks

 But even with the 5-star spamming, The Idol is still only scoring a 41% average audience score and has flatlined at 22% with critics on the site.
-HBO did not immediately respond to a request for comment on this story.
+Rotten Tomatoes did not respond to a request for comment for this story.
+HBO did not immediately respond, either.

 A good portion of the early discussion around The Idol stemmed from what was happening off-screen.
 Production sources from the show told Rolling Stone back in March that things had gone sideways once the show’s original director, Amy Seimetz, suddenly departed the project in April 2022 and Levinson stepped in.
 Tesfaye was a driving force of that decision, according to reports and sources with knowledge of the situation.
 “What I was told was at the end of the day, Abel had a vision for it and wanted to see it through,” actress Da’Vine Joy Randolph recently told Variety.
 “He wanted Sam to be more than just executive [producer].
 He wanted him to do it – which lucked out for me, because I got to work with Sam.”